How to Get Rid of Mosquitoes

-2. Get Rid of Standing Water
+2. Eliminate Standing Water

-That means it’s imperative to empty outdoor water toys and remove wheelbarrows and other outdoor gear that can catch water after a rainfall.
+So to get rid of mosquitoes in your yard, it’s imperative to empty outdoor water toys and remove wheelbarrows and other outdoor gear that can catch water after a rainfall.
 Keep your gutters and drain lines clear of debris—clogged leaves and branches can cause water to pool.

 In a mere four days, eggs laid in water mature into nymphs.
 So if it rains on a Monday, don’t wait until the weekend to get rid of standing water.
 By then it’ll be too late.

-3. Keep Your Yard Under Control
+3. Keep Your Yard Neat

-“Mosquitoes favor cooler spots in the shade,” Gangloff-Kaufmann says.
+“On hot days, mosquitoes favor cooler spots in the shade,” Gangloff-Kaufmann says.

 By minimizing any tall grass or limbs that cast shadows on your yard, you make the habitat immediately surrounding your home much less appealing to mosquitoes.